 gs.debug in the script source will then show up in the application-scope logs, which can be viewed under PagerDuty → Support → Logs.

-If you modify any core component of the integration, note that upgrading the application will not work as expected, and customizations are not supported by PagerDuty.
+If you modify any core component of the integration, note that upgrading the application will not work as expected, and customizations are generally not supported by PagerDuty.

 Please see Upgrading a ServiceNow App With Manual Changes for more information on this process.